-Previously, Mr. Brown served as President and CEO of Wyndham Vacation Ownership from April 2017 until the completion of our spin-off of Wyndham Hotels, following a successful executive leadership tenure at Hilton Grand Vacations (HGV), a global timeshare company, where he served as Chief Operating Officer (COO).
-Prior to being appointed as COO for HGV in 2014, he held the role of Executive Vice President, Sales and Marketing - Mainland U.S. and Europe.
-Prior to joining HGV in 2008, Mr. Brown served in a series of sales, development, operations, and finance leadership roles throughout the U.S., Europe and the Caribbean during his more than 16 years at Marriott International and Marriott Vacation Club International.
-Mr. Brown currently serves as a member of the Orlando Economic Partnership Governor's Council, the American Resort Development Association (ARDA) Executive Committee, and is Chair of the ARDA Board of Directors.
-He is also an Advisory Council Member of the Enzian Theatre, and serves on the Hispanic Chamber of Commerce Metro Orlando Board of Directors.
+Previously, Mr. Brown served

+as Chief Operating Officer at Hilton Grand Vacations (HGV) from 2014 to 2017.
+Prior to being appointed as COO for HGV, he held the role of Executive Vice President, Sales and Marketing-Mainland U.S. and Europe.
+Prior to joining HGV in 2008, Mr. Brown served in a series of leadership roles throughout the U.S., Europe and the Caribbean during his more than 16 years at Marriott International and Marriott Vacation Club International.

-leisure travel industry veteran of more than 25 years, Mr. Brown's leadership is infused with a combination of strategic vision, operational expertise, authentic engagement, and industry knowledge.
+A leisure travel industry veteran of more than 30 years, Mr. Brown's leadership is infused with a combination of strategic vision, operational expertise, authentic engagement, and industry knowledge.
 In addition, Mr. Brown drives the Company's commitment to be responsive and engaged through socially conscious initiatives, and fosters its global spirit of hospitality and responsible tourism.
 Mr. Brown's specific experience, qualifications and skills described above led the Board to conclude that Mr. Brown should serve as our Director.

-James E. Buckman, 78, has served as a Director since July 2006 and Lead Director since March 2010.
+James E. Buckman, 79, has served as a Director since July 2006 and Lead Director since March 2010.
 From May 2007 to January 2012, Mr. Buckman served as Vice Chairman of York Capital Management, a hedge fund management company headquartered in New York City.
 From May 1, 2010 to January 2012, Mr. Buckman also served as General Counsel of York Capital Management and from January 2007 to May 2007 he served as a Senior Consultant to York Capital Management.
 Mr. Buckman was General Counsel and a director of Cendant from December 1997 to August 2006, Vice Chairman of Cendant from November 1998 to August 2006 and Senior Executive Vice President of Cendant from December 1997 to November 1998.
 Mr. Buckman was Senior Executive Vice President, General Counsel and Assistant Secretary of HFS Incorporated (HFS) from May 1997 to December 1997, a director of HFS from June 1994 to December 1997 and Executive Vice President, General Counsel and Assistant Secretary of HFS from February 1992 to May 1997.
 Mr. Buckman has also served as a member of the Wyndham Hotels board of directors since May 2018.